 - Evacuate.
 Move your livestock to higher ground as soon as there is a warning of floods or cyclone.
 Evacuate your family too and as many livelihood-related goods as you can carry.

 - Diversify.
 Try not to be totally dependent on one income-generating activity or one crop.
 Use part of your available land for another food or cash crop, preferably one that grows outside the disaster season.
 Start some new ventures, such as keeping chickens, ducks or other small livestock; growing vegetables; or a non-farming activity such as hairdressing or tailoring.

 - Keep some savings.
 When income is good, set aside a little money each week in a bank or group savings account.
 This money will gradually grow and provide some capital to use for replacement equipment, seeds etc if the family is hit by disaster.

 - Note alternatives.
 Try to think all the time about alternative sources of raw materials or places to sell your goods if the regular ones become unavailable.

 - Adjust farming practices.
 Seek expert advice about new varieties of crops, and try out those which will be more resistant to hazards such as drought.
 (Some common drought-resistant crops are millet, sorghum, cassava and green grams.)
 Other ideas include growing several crops together in one field or adopting conservation farming methods.
 Government officers or NGO workers can advise you on this.

 Bob Hansford was formerly Tearfund’s Disaster Risk Reduction Adviser.

-Restarting a business
+Restarting a business after a crisis

 by Dora Piscoi